Anthony Lister: In film

-Legal case
+Legal issues

-Lister was arrested in 2020, accused of drugging and raping several young women.
+Lister was arrested in 2020, on accusations of drugging and raping several young women.
 Police seized replica pistols, drugs, and electronics.
 He was refused bail.
 He was granted conditional bail in the Central Local Court in Sydney.

 In October 2024, Lister was found not guilty by a jury on four out of nine charges.
 The jury did not reach a verdict on the other five charges, and a retrial was scheduled for 2025.
 His identity was subject to a suppression order until 12 December 2024, when his name was revealed and published in news outlets.

 The suppression order was implemented in 2020 after Lister received death threats.
-During the 2024 trial the media referred to Lister only as an unnamed "high-profile Sydney man" and was not permitted to publish other details that could potentially identify him.
+During the 2024 trial, the media referred to Lister only as an unnamed "high-profile Sydney man" and was not permitted to publish other details that could potentially identify him.
 The judge who lifted the suppression order in December 2024 disagreed with characterising Lister as high-profile and suggested that he reduce his online presence to avoid further threats.

+Lister was found not guilty on the remaining three counts of sexual assault in November 2025.